 We intend to use substantially all of the net proceeds from selling our securities to make investments in small and mid-sized companies in accordance with our investment objective and strategies described in this prospectus or any prospectus supplement, and for general corporate purposes.
-We may also use a portion of the net proceeds to reduce any of our outstanding borrowings, including borrowings under the Wells Fargo facility, ING facility and Sumitomo facility, and to repurchase the Convertible Notes.
-The Wells Fargo facility has a maturity date of April 25, 2016 and bears interest at a rate of LIBOR plus 2.75% per annum with no LIBOR floor.
-The ING facility has a maturity date of February 29, 2016 and bears interest at a rate of LIBOR plus 3.25% per annum with no LIBOR floor, or, when the facility is drawn more than 35%, LIBOR plus 3.0% per annum with no LIBOR floor.
-The Sumitomo facility has a maturity date of September 16, 2018 and bears interest at a rate of LIBOR plus 2.25% per annum with no LIBOR floor.
+We may also use a portion of the net proceeds to reduce any of our outstanding borrowings, including borrowings under the Wells Fargo facility, ING facility and Sumitomo facility, and to repurchase the Convertible Notes and 2024 Notes.
+The Wells Fargo facility has a maturity date of April 25, 2016 and bears interest at a rate of LIBOR (1-month) plus 2.75% per annum with no LIBOR floor.
+The ING facility has a maturity date of November 30, 2016 and bears interest at a rate of LIBOR (1-, 2-, 3- or 6month, at our option) plus 3.25% per annum with no LIBOR floor, or, when the facility is drawn more than 35%, LIBOR plus 2.75% per annum with no LIBOR floor.
+The Sumitomo facility has a maturity date of September 16, 2018 and bears interest at a rate of LIBOR (1-month) plus 2.25% per annum with no LIBOR floor.
 The Convertible Notes mature on April 1, 2016, unless previously converted or repurchased in accordance with their terms, and bear interest at a rate of 5.375% per annum.
-If the repurchase and cancellation of any Convertible Notes provides us with a net gain on extinguishment of debt, such net gain will be included in "Pre-Incentive Fee Net Investment Income" for purposes of the payment of the income incentive fee to the investment adviser under our investment advisory agreement.
+The 2024 Notes mature on October 30, 2024, unless previously redeemed or repurchased in accordance with their terms, and bear interest at a rate of 5.875% per annum.
+The 2028 Notes mature on April 30, 2028, unless previously redeemed or repurchased in accordance with their terms, and bear interest at a rate of 6.125% per annum.
+If the repurchase and cancellation of any Convertible Notes, 2024 Notes or 2028 Notes provides us with a net gain on extinguishment of debt, such net gain will be included in "Pre-Incentive Fee Net Investment Income" for purposes of the payment of the income incentive fee to the investment adviser under our investment advisory agreement.
 We anticipate that substantially all of the net proceeds from any offering of our securities will be used as described above within six to twelve months.
-Pending such use, we will invest the net proceeds primarily in high quality, shortterm debt securities consistent with our business development company election and our election to be taxed as a RIC.
+Pending such use, we will invest the net proceeds primarily in high quality, short-term debt securities consistent with our business development company election and our election to be taxed as a RIC.
 See "Regulation - Business Development Company Regulations - Temporary Investments."
 Our ability to achieve our investment objective may be limited to the extent that the net proceeds from an offering, pending full investment, are held in interest-bearing deposits or other short-term instruments.
-See "Risk Factors - Risks Relating to an Offering of our Securities - We may be unable to invest a significant portion of the net proceeds from an offering of our securities on acceptable terms within an attractive timeframe" for additional information regarding this matter.
+See "Risk Factors - Risks Relating to Our Business and Structure - We may be unable to invest a significant portion of the net proceeds from an offering of our securities on acceptable terms within an attractive timeframe" for additional information regarding this matter.
 The supplement to this prospectus relating to an offering will more fully identify the use of proceeds from such an offering.